| |

 and Diego Rivera (1886-1957) with diverse motifs, mainly from

-signed on an urban concept that was inspired by pre-Hispanic
+Mexico's past and present.
+Although University City was designed on an urban concept that was inspired by pre-Hispanic

 principles regarding open spaces, terracing, and scales, it also

 responded to the principles of modern urbanism, such as superblocks, separation of circulation systems, and zoning of activities.
-The result is
+The result is a very interesting interpretation of the functionalist international language with the participation of a

 multidisciplinary array of artists very compromised with the